ecrosstexas/ecrosstexas.com-excellent/src/posts/2021/2021-11-18-political-typology-quiz.md

     - politics
     - quiz
 ---
-{% imagePlaceholder "./src/assets/images/not-mine/political-typology-quiz.jpg", "Where do you fit in the political typology?" %}
+{% eleventyImage "./src/assets/images/not-mine/political-typology-quiz.jpg", "Where do you fit in the political typology?" %}

 According to the [Pew Research Center](https://www.pewresearch.org), my best fit is...